 The Edge 830 is highly customisable, and generally very reliable with enough battery life for all but the longest of epics and the ability to run from an external battery if you’re riding for more than the nominal battery life of 20 hours.

-STOP PRESS: Wiggle is offering the Edge 1030 head unit on its own for just £299.99.
-Even if you buy Garmin's own rather spendy heart rate strap (£48.99) to go with it, that's a bargain.
+STOP PRESS: Wiggle is offering the Edge 1030 head unit on its own for just £324.99.
+Even if you buy Garmin's own rather spendy heart rate strap (£48.99) to go with it, that's a bargain - but if you must have the bundled upgraded Plus model and have deep pockets, the link to buy that is here.

 Garmin's biggest unit features a bigger screen, longer battery life and a host of new connectivity features compared to the Edge 1000.